 Not all bonds are created equal

-Note that as bond duration increases, the portfolio performance (CAGR) increases.
-However, this additional performance comes at the expense of higher drawdowns.
+Note that as bond duration increased, the portfolio performance (CAGR) increased.
+However, this additional performance comes at the expense of higher drawdowns / volatility.
 You can view the drawdowns in the full 60/40 corporate bond backtest.
-This is due to the correlatation of stocks to corporate bonds.
+This is due to the positive correlation of stocks to corporate bonds.
 When stocks do well, corporate bonds tend to also do well.

 Contrast this with the impact of different duration U.S. Treasuries in a 60/40 portfolio:

-Once again, as bond duration increases, portfolio performance (CAGR) increases.
+Once again, as bond duration increased, portfolio performance (CAGR) increased.
 However, unlike corporate bonds, the longer the Treasury duration, the lower the drawdown.
-This means you get better performance and better drawdowns with longer duration Treasuries; this is a win-win.
-In addition, there are frequent time periods where a 60/40 porfolio of stocks / extended duration Treasuries outperforms a 100% stock portfolio!
-To achieve better than 100% stock performance, you need to rebalance when your asset allocation deviates 1% from 60/40.
+This has historically meant you get better performance and better drawdowns with longer duration Treasuries; this is a win-win.
+In addition, there are frequent time periods where a 60/40 portfolio of stocks / extended duration Treasuries outperformed a 100% stock portfolio!
+In order to outperform a 100% stock portfolio, this portfolio was rebalanced when asset allocation deviated 1% from 60/40.
 You can view the drawdowns in the full 60/40 U.S. Treasury backtest.
 This is yet another reason why I am a big fan of long-term bonds.